michaelosthege/LCARSToolkit/README.md

 Please open issues for other things you find relevant.

 ## Legal
 This repository is a non-commercial implementation of user controls to reproduce the look and feel of LCARS-GUIs.
-Due to its non-commercial nature, it is considered to be fair-use as per [17 U.S. Code ง 107](https://www.law.cornell.edu/uscode/text/17/107).
+Due to its non-commercial nature, it is considered to be fair-use as per [17 U.S. Code ยง 107](https://www.law.cornell.edu/uscode/text/17/107).

 ### Can I make apps for personal use?
 You are encouraged to build applications for personal use, for example IoT interfaces as seen in the video linked above.